JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 The code that executes in the `AnAction.actionPerformed()` method should execute efficiently, but it does not have to meet the same stringent requirements as the `update()` method.

-An example of inspecting PSI elements is demonstrated in the SDK code sample `action_basics` [`PopupDialogAction.actionPerformed()`](%gh-sdk-samples-master%/action_basics/src/main/java/org/intellij/sdk/action/PopupDialogAction.java) method.
+An example of inspecting PSI elements is demonstrated in the `action_basics` SDK code sample in [`PopupDialogAction.actionPerformed()`](%gh-sdk-samples-master%/action_basics/src/main/java/org/intellij/sdk/action/PopupDialogAction.java).

 ### Action IDs